-When NOT to Jump Start a Car
+When not to Jump Start a Car

-If your car will not start and you’re certain the battery is the problem, there are a few situations where you should NOT attempt to jump start your car.
+If your car will not start and you’re sure the battery is the problem, there are a few situations where you should not attempt to jump-start your car.
 The first is when you drive an electric or hybrid vehicle.
-These models have complicated electrical systems and battery arrays that either can’t be jump started or require a detailed, non-standard approach.
+These models have complicated electrical systems and battery arrays that either need to be jump-started or require a detailed, non-standard approach.

 How to Jump-Start a Car Step By Step

-- Prepare the Vehicles – Both vehicles need to be in park or neutral and have the ignition turned off.
+- Prepare the Vehicles – Both vehicles need to be in park or neutral and turn the ignition off.
 The jump start could take 10-15 minutes total, so be sure you’re in a spot that gives you enough time to work.
 If necessary, you may want to push your vehicle somewhere safer or more convenient to work from.

 - Hook Up the Jumper Cables – People often get confused about how to use jumper cables, but it’s a simple process that’s the same for almost all vehicles.
 Attach one of the red clips to the positive terminal (it will have a + sign or say POS) on your battery and the other red clip to the positive terminal on the battery in the other car.
-Then attach the black clip to the negative terminal on the battery in the other car.
-Finally, attach the last black clip to a piece of unpainted metal under the hood of your car and away from the battery – most people use a metal strut holding the hood open.
+Then attach the black clip to the negative terminal on the battery in the other vehicle.
+Finally, attach the last black clip to a piece of unpainted metal under the hood of your car and away from the battery – most people use a metal strut to hold the hood open.